edggge/docs-site/docs/faq/bsc/val.md

 32GB of RAM
 SSD storage"

+## How many BNB are required to create a validator?

+The minimum self-delegated amount is **20000BNB**.

 ## When are rewards paid out?

 The rewards will not be sent to validator right away, instead, they will be distributed and accumulated on a contract.
 The reward distribution happens on BC around every day UTC 00:00.